 I love all of my gifts, everyone seems to know me so well.
 Clearly, I have one interest.
 But how cool is this Top Chef jacket?!

 Not to mention my wonderful cookbooks and black truffle salt.
-Thumbs up

 Merry, merry Christmas!!